Is Lavender Good or Bad for Eczema…

 A doctor may also recommend an over-the-counter or prescription shampoo.
 However, it is important to note that some common therapies for seborrheic dermatitis on the scalp can be problematic for African American people due to dry or delicate hair.1 Over-the-counter shampoos and ketoconazole shampoo may be used but with caution — it should only be applied directly to the scalp and not the hair shaft.
 These shampoos may be too drying for Black hair and can cause it to break, especially if it has been chemically treated.1 Hair texture should be considered as part of the treatment discussion.
 One study found that Black study participants preferred antifungal ointment while Caucasian participants preferred antifungal foams, gels and sprays.1

-Before trying anything new, make sure you have visited a dermatologist and understand the cause of your symptoms.
+Before trying anything new, make sure to visit a dermatologist and understand the cause of your symptoms.
 If you have contact dermatitis, read labels carefully to avoid your triggers.

 Many people with eczema benefit from personal care products free of fragrances and other problematic chemical ingredients.
 For a list of hair care options vetted by dermatologists, try the Seal of Acceptance™ Product Directory.